-The archaeology major is an interdisciplinary pursuit as it combines elements from the social sciences, humanities, and the natural sciences.
+The mission of the Archaeology Program is to train students in the theory, methods, and applications of archaeology.
+The archaeology major accomplishes this by combining elements from the social sciences, humanities, and the natural sciences into an interdisciplinary study of the past.
 A minor in archaeology is also available.

 Because of its interdisciplinary nature, archaeologists find employment in a wide variety of work settings such as museums, colleges and universities, government agencies, public and private foundations, and consulting firms in a diverse array of roles including educator, researcher, administrator, and consultant.

 What can I do with a Major in Archaeology?

 Posted on 8 February 2016 | 9:21 pm